form3tech-oss/go-form3/README.md

 ## What's included

-A simple client with:
+A simple client library with:

-- Automatic authentication and re-authentication based on environment variables (use `f3 creds` to set them)
+- Automatic authentication and re-authentication based on environment variables
 - Pre-populated request objects with configurable defaults
 - Sensible operation naming
-- A fluent api with reduced repetition compared with vanilla swagger-go generated clients
+- A fluent API with reduced repetition compared with vanilla swagger-go generated clients
 - All the power and flexibility of Go!

-## Getting Started
+## Getting started

 For interactive use with [gore](https://github.com/motemen/gore)
 ```go